xitop/edzed/docs/events.rst

   .. warning::

-    If an exception (other than an unknown event type or a trivial parameter error) is raised during event handling, the simulation terminates with an error even if the caller handles the exception with a ``try-except`` construct.
+    If an exception (other than an unknown event type or a trivial parameter error) is raised during event handling, the simulation terminates with an error.
-    This is a measure to protect the integrity of internal state.

 .. method:: SBlock.put(value: Any, **data) -> Any